 NB - Fire detection and evacuation alarms are covered by BS5839 and emergency lighting is covered by BS5266.

 Llumarlite is a responsible company with 25 years in the lighting industry.
 We are members of the Lighting Industry Association (LIA), our Technical Manager Kevin Stubbs sits on LIA and Industry Committee for Emergency Lighting (ICEL) committees to help formulate current standards for the industry and identify gaps where further guidance may be required.

-Llumarlite also offers retrofit solutions including combined emergency lighting and fire alarm systems.
-Such experience could help you fully assess your risks and review your direct and indirect responsibilities.
+Llumarlite offers retrofit solutions, our experience can help you fully assess your risks and review your direct and indirect responsibilities.